 One of the promises Lennar made to me before they basically went silent, was that all areas affected by water intrusion and potential mold growth would be inspected and properly remediated.
 This is one of many issues that were to be decided during additional inspections.
-However, those inspections never occurred.
+However, those inspections never occurred at 6111 Yeats Manor Dr at the Westshore Yacht Club neighborhood in Tampa, FL.

 I have always been concerned about the water and mold, and now that Lennar finally admitted that the A/C systems should be replaced, I wanted the water and mold damaged fixed as well.
 The mold alone could potentially explain the health issues I’ve experienced as well as the symptoms of others who spend time in the home also experience.